Stephen Fry: Willem & Frieda – Defying the Nazis: Arondeus and Belinfante

 Fry views the Arondeus collection in the Rijksmuseum, Amsterdam.
 He notes the homoerotic influence of Aubrey Beardsley, a well-known illustrator of Oscar Wilde's work, on Arondeus's art.
 Arondeus came out as gay aged 17, and was kicked out of his home by his father as a result.
 He later met Jan Tijssen, a market gardener, with whom he became romantically involved.
 The two separated in 1941 following a German bomb attack near Arondeus's home.
 Fry then meets with Boris Dittrich, a Dutch politician and gay rights activist, to discuss Arondeus.

-The documentary then talks about Belinfante, the first woman in Europe to conduct an orchestra.
-Belinfante came out as gay early on in life, and soon met Arondeus in Amsterdam.
+The documentary then discusses Belinfante, who came out as gay early on in life, and soon met Arondeus in Amsterdam.
 The two meet, and produce forged documents to hide the identity of Jewish people during the Holocaust in the Netherlands.
 In a 1994 interview that features in the documentary, Belinfante discusses how she disguised herself as a man for three months to avoid Nazi attention, and convinced the brewer Freddy Heineken (of Heineken International) to support the forging process, ultimately saving numerous lives.